Sept. 11 primary results: New Hampshire

 New Hampshire’s 1st District comprises much of the eastern half of the state.
 It’s being left vacant by Democrat Carol Shea-Porter, who is stepping down after four non-consecutive terms.

-Eddie Edwards, a Dover native who was endorsed by Trump administration attorney Rudy Giuliani, narrowly won a six-way race in Tuesday’s GOP primary for the 1st Congressional District, earning 48.1 percent of the votes.
+Eddie Edwards, a Dover native who was endorsed by Trump administration attorney Rudy Giuliani, narrowly won a six-way race in Tuesday’s GOP primary for the 1st Congressional District, earning 48.1 percent of the vote.
 Edwards is a Navy veteran and former police officer.
 If elected in November, Edwards will be the state’s first black congressman.

 Executive Councilor Chris Pappas, an openly gay former state lawmaker, won the Democratic primary for the 1st Congressional District, earning 42.4 percent of the vote.
 The 11-way race of Democratic candidates included Levi Sanders, the son of Sen. Bernie Sanders (I-Vt.).

-Pappas’ closest rival in the primary was Maura Sullivan, a former Obama administration official who earned 30.2 percent of the votes in Tuesday’s primary.
+Pappas’ closest rival in the primary was Maura Sullivan, a former Obama administration official who earned 30.2 percent of the vote in Tuesday’s primary.

 Steward Levenson, a doctor, conceded victory early Wednesday against rival Steven Negron, a state lawmaker, in the GOP primary for New Hampshire’s 2nd Congressional District.
-Negron earned 26.5 percent of the votes against Levenson’s 24.9 percent.
+Negron earned 26.5 percent of the vote against Levenson’s 24.9 percent.
 Negron will face Democratic incumbent U.S. Rep. Annie Kuster, in November.

 District 2: Dem Primary – Ann McLane Kuster Uncontested